fajarlubis/NoSugar/PRIVACY.md

 ---

 ## 4. Data Sharing
 I do **not** sell, rent, or trade your data.
-However, to perform translations, your selected text is sent to the **Google Cloud Translate API**.
+However, to perform translations, your selected text is sent to the configured translation server.

-For more information about Google Cloud's data handling practices, visit: [Google Cloud Privacy Policy](https://cloud.google.com/terms/cloud-privacy-notice)
+If you use the default server provided by me, standard server logs may record basic request information for operational purposes.
+No message content is retained.

 ---

 ## 5. Data Storage and Security
-- **Message Content:** Messages sent to the Google Cloud Translate API are **not** stored by me or the extension itself.
+- **Message Content:** Messages sent to the translation server are **not** stored by me or the extension itself.
 - **User Preferences:** Preferences are stored locally within your Chrome browser via the Chrome `storage` API.
 This data is never transmitted externally.

 While I take reasonable measures to ensure data security, please remember that no method of transmission over the internet or electronic storage is 100% secure.